ayaraii/creative-computing-community-/README.md

 https://www.bbc.co.uk/news/world-middle-east-53668493

 **FIRST DRAFT**

 ![image](https://user-images.githubusercontent.com/93553075/140459374-961b0da3-0e92-40fb-9b34-88ae2634f426.png)
 My first idea was to create a series of numbers that would form the lebanase flag.
 Some of the numbers would be a link that would give you access to news about lebanon.
 Each number/series of numbers is equivalent to a number of victims, cases, percentages that relate to the crisis in lebanon.
 For example, the number 55 is the poverty rate in Lebanon today.
 I chose to use numbers because if a person sees a number they would be curious to find out what it means how it relates to Lebanon.
 Its a more interesting and creative way of presenting the news.

 After testing and creating different prototypes, I decided to use the word "LEBANON" instead of the flag.
 I then placed the numbers and their meaning.

 FINAL PROPOSAL

 ![image](https://user-images.githubusercontent.com/93553075/140455778-8c3e1e88-2f55-4293-8f97-5bc2530263cd.png)

 My goal creating this proposal is to help raise awarness, encourage knowledge discovery and introduce computing to make our lives easier.
+I believe creative computing is going to keep people curious and will develop in a way that's even more interactive and interesting.